ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 use a medium-sized in-memory cache that is purged daily.

-Apache lets you configure that using the `SSLSessionCache` directive and you should use the high-performance cyclic buffer `shmcd`.
+Apache lets you configure that using the `SSLSessionCache` directive and you should use the high-performance cyclic buffer `shmcb`.
 Nginx has the `ssl_session_cache` directive and you should use a `shared` cache that is shared between workers.
 The right size of those caches would depend on the amount of traffic your server handles.
 You want browsers to resume TLS sessions